 By 1849, living at Highland House was placing a financial strain upon William, “I am living here to the full extent of my income, or rather beyond it” and he began looking for somewhere more economical.
 However, there was the small matter of his art collection to consider.
 He approached the Borough Town of Plympton with a plan to donate his collection to an Institute, dedicated to the memory of Sir Joshua Reynolds (who was born in Plympton St Maurice).
 However, to enable this to happen, a suitable building would be required to house the collection and sufficient funds secured to adequately maintain it.
 Sadly, the Borough was unable to raise the money to meet the special needs and the project was abandoned.

-Fortunately for Cotton the Plymouth Proprietary Library agreed to the terms just a year later and the collection opened in June 1853 within the Library’s purpose-built room located in Cornwall Street.
+Fortunately for Cotton the Plymouth Proprietary Library agreed to the terms just a year later and the collection opened in June 1853 within the Library’s purpose-built room (described as a handsome apartment and costing £1500) located in Cornwall Street.

-Upon the death of his wife Mary in 1861, William left Highland House and went back to London.
-He later returned to Plymouth living at No.8 West Hoe Terrace until his death in 1863.
+Upon the death of his wife Mary in 1861, William left Highland House moving to Plymouth and living at No.8 West Hoe Terrace until his death in 1863.
 Both William and Mary are buried in Ivybridge cemetery.
 The elaborate tombstone can be found under a large yew tree and nearby, the grave of Lila Yonge, the youngest child of Mary’s sister Eliza Yonge who died from measles.
 This girl had lived with William and Mary in Ivybridge after becoming orphaned in 1858.